lj-ditrapani/game-of-life-scala/README.md

 TODO
 ----

-Make some games boards larger now that you can control margin & width
+- Specs for --alive-color & --dead-color & --bg-color

-Add more boards
+- Refactor Config implementation

-Add --alive-color & --dead-color to Config?
+- Refactor Config specs

-Refactor Config implementation
+- Make some games boards larger now that you can control margin & width

-Refactor Config specs
+- Add more boards